lytedev/nix/readme.md

 ```

 # To Do

+## Short Term

+- Fix Helix UI (picker borders gone)
+- Remove all work-specific config and stick that in its own flake that uses my main flake as input
+- Fonts installed by home manager instead of nixos module
+- Zellij config
+- Broot theme

+## Long Term

 - I don't understand Nix well enough to know why stuff is being compiled even when I have a binary cache
   - Maybe it detects different CPUs and will recompile certain packages for per-CPU optimizations?